 Along with the fascinating material already held in the Archives, it is hoped that further archival material will be discovered to enhance and develop the existing collections.
-If you have anything that relates to the history of the University, they would be delighted to hear from you.
-HERE
+If you have anything that relates to the history of the University, we feel sure they would be delighted to hear from you.

-This is a proud and historic moment in the life of Swansea University and one they will rightly celebrate with their global network of 100,000 alumni.
+This is a proud and historic moment in the life of Swansea University and one they will rightly celebrate with their global network of 100,000 alumni, albeit differently to how they first planned.
 But of course, this is Swansea’s University and we’re sure you are proud of all they have achieved over the 100 years.

 It’s difficult, and a little unfair to single out one of these many people, but we’re going to.
 Liam Dutton is a Channel 4 Weather Presenter and also a musician, and one of those who made Swansea University his choice.

 He explained why……..

 “I chose to study at Swansea University because I wanted a degree course that offered a lot of flexibility, enabling me to pursue subject matter that I was interested in and would be beneficial to my career aspirations.”